TanStack/router/docs/api/core.md

 ## Search Params

-In React Location, search params are considered first-class objects that can be immutably updated safely and consistently in a similar fashion to `React.useState`s `setState(replacementObj)` and `setState((old) => new)` patterns.
+In TanStack Router, search params are considered first-class objects that can be immutably updated safely and consistently in a similar fashion to `React.useState`s `setState(replacementObj)` and `setState((old) => new)` patterns.

 **Parsing & Serialization**

 The first level of search params always have standard encoding, eg. `?param1=value&param2=value&param3=value`.
-This keeps things at the root level of the search params experience fully compliant with the native `URLSearchParams` API and the rest of the web ecosystem. **When it comes to the values of those URLSearchParams, however, React Location offers much more power by fully supporting JSON, included nested JSON structures**.
+This keeps things at the root level of the search params experience fully compliant with the native `URLSearchParams` API and the rest of the web ecosystem. **When it comes to the values of those URLSearchParams, however, TanStack Router offers much more power by fully supporting JSON, included nested JSON structures**.

-For every search param **value**, React Location follows the following schema:
+For every search param **value**, TanStack Router follows the following schema:

 - Top-level, primitive, non-object-like values are serialized normally as strings/numbers/booleans.
 - Top-level object-like values are serialized using `JSON.stringify` and parsed using `JSON.parse`

 Custom `stringifySearch` and `parseSearch` functions can be provided to your `ReactLocation` instance to further enhance the way search objects are encoded.

-**Regardless of how your search params are serialized or parsed**, React Location willl **always provide a stable, immutable and structurally-safe object reference**.
+**Regardless of how your search params are serialized or parsed**, TanStack Router willl **always provide a stable, immutable and structurally-safe object reference**.
 This means that even though your search params' source of truth is technically a string that is changing over time, it will behave as a structurally shared immutable object.

 ## Search Param Parsing and Serialization